NeuSzft/NeuLdapMgnt/README.md

 ## Testing
-There are three major parts of the that can be tested separately,
+There are three major parts of the that can be tested separately:
-- The API endpoints and services.
+- API endpoints and services
-- The model validation
+- model validation
-- The functionality of the webapp
+- functionality of the webapp

 > All of these groups of tests run isolated in docker containers.